 Myth: Letting the cat have a litter is alright because it will be easy to find good homes for the kittens.

 Many people believe that it’s fine to let their cats have kittens because they will find homes for them rather than bringing them to a shelter.
-The reality is that plenty of seemingly well-intentioned individuals show up to adopt kittens and later surrender them to shelters for stupid reasons.
+The reality is that plenty of people adopt kittens and later surrender them to shelters for stupid reasons.
 Also, Class B dealers who collect animals to sell for medical experimentation answer “Free to a Good Home” ads pretending to be legitimate adopters.

 Myth: Not spaying a cat saves money.

 Cats require far more food during pregnancy and while nursing.
-This extra expense over the course of months combined with the cost of supplies and veterinary services required to properly care for a pregnant cat and then her kittens will add up to more than spaying in the long run.
-For those suffering financial difficulties, there are a number of charities that help with vet bills.
-Such organizations often assist with spaying or neutering costs.
-A local animal shelter or rescue organization may also be able to perform the surgery at a lower cost or recommend a low-cost veterinarian or charitable organization that can help.
+This extra expense combined with the cost of supplies and veterinary services required to properly care for a pregnant cat and then her kittens will add up to more than spaying in the long run.
+For those on a limited budget, a local animal shelter or rescue organization may be able to perform the surgery at a lower cost or recommend a low-cost veterinarian or charitable organization that can help.

 Most Cats That Enter Shelters Never Come Out